projectriff/riff/docs/riff_image_push.md

 ```
   -h, --help            help for push
-  -i, --images string   path of an image manifest of image names to be pushed
+  -i, --images string   path of an image manifest
 ```

 ### SEE ALSO